Publication Date: July 1, 2017

 Surely Gersham kidnapped her.
 She didn’t go by choice.

 I found Hamel, and we ran toward the house of harlots owned by LaRue, mother to Gersham.
 Gersham stood in the entrance.
-His two large friends hovered behind him, arms folded their huge chests, a human wall.
-Mary stood looking through their arms, eyes outlined with kohl, lips rouged bright red, and hair braided.
+His two large friends hovered behind him, arms folded across their huge chests, a human wall.
+Mary stood looking through their arms--her eyes outlined with kohl, lips rouged bright red, and hair braided.
 She made no move or gesture to us, the innocent garb she usually wore gone.
 I stared to recognize her.
 My sister lurked in this harlot.

 “Mary.
 Why are you doing this?“ Hamel’s livid face shone with perspiration.
 Air whistled between his teeth as he spoke, a nervous tic.

 She turned, and walked in the house.

 We stood stone-like as we watched her go.
 Grief and anger overwhelmed me.
 I longed to kill the man standing before me who defiled my sister.